hfhchan/hk-font-guide/README.md

 Always use the traditional split-stroke hook and split-stroke corner.
 It is widely accepted and superior in terms of aesthetics and legibility.

+## Avoidance of strokes

+In the reference guides, the avoidance of strokes (避讓) is applied extremely broadly.
+Characters on the top with a 捺 stroke needs to be changed to a 點 stroke even if the character on the bottom does not have a 捺 stroke, e.g. 香 has a 點 stroke instead of a 捺 stroke.
+The reverse is also true, e.g. the 矢 in 挨 has a 點 stroke instead of 捺 stroke.

+Commerically produced fonts do not follow these avoidance of strokes.
+They may either follow the GB-compliant forms where the 捺 stroke is changed only in cases to ensure that only one 捺 stroke is present in each character, or keep 捺 strokes as they are.

+Either are fine.
+Do not apply the avoidance of strokes simply because the character is on the top or bottom.

+Avoidance of stroke when the character is on the left e.g. the 文 inside 斑.

+Avoidance of stroke when the character is inside a enclosure component may sometimes not be applied especially in extra bold fonts, e.g. 各 inside 閣.

 ## Balance

 Most Sung typefaces produced for the Traditional Chinese market prefer narrower 中宮 than mainstream